Injured in an Accident With YRC Freight? Why You Need an Experienced Truck Accident Attorney

 Our system of justice affords YRC both the presumption of innocence and the right to defend themselves.
 Since it would be wrong to make YRC (or any company) pay for something that isn't their fault, the law places the burden to prove YRC's responsibility on the injured person.

-Does YRC use the rights afforded to make its defense to the fullest?
+Does YRC use the rights it's afforded by our civil justice system to defend itself as aggressively as it can?
 Absolutely.
-But I think most people would be appalled if their attorneys weren't doing everything possible to ensure that they received the most favorable outcome in their legal proceeding.
+But I think most people would be appalled if their attorneys weren't doing everything possible to ensure the most favorable outcome possible in their legal proceeding.

 All of this is to say that YRC is very capable of looking out for its interests and has plenty of experience in truck accident injury and wrongful death cases.
-This gives them a huge advantage, because very few of us are ever involved in a crash with an 18-wheeler, which means it's the only truck injury case that we're likely to see in our lifetime.
+This gives them a huge advantage, because the vast majority of victims litigating a case against the company have never been through a similar situation before.

-This means that the average person needs all the help they can get navigating the process, and if need be, hauling a trucking company into court and forcing them to do the right thing.
+This means that the average person needs all the help they can get navigating the process, and if need be, hauling the trucking company that hurt them into court, so that a judge and jury can force them to do the right thing.
 Grossman Law Offices has the experience and legal resources to hold even the biggest company accountable when they injure you.
 It doesn't matter how many motions they file or how long they attempt to drag out the process: we have the talent and resources to keep up the fight for you.

 Whether you are located here in the Dallas/Fort Worth metroplex, elsewhere in Texas, or anywhere throughout the United States, truck accident attorney Michael Grossman can help you hold the trucking company accountable for your injuries.

-If you have any more questions, then please do not hesitate to contact us at (855) 326-0000: our number is toll-free, and all conversations are held in the strictest confidence.
+If you have any more questions, then please do not hesitate to contact us toll-free at (855) 326-0000.
+From your first call, all conversations are held in the strictest confidence.

 If you like more information about truck accidents, you may be interested in reading about: